smiletoeveryone/hugginggpt/README.md

 # 1. please replace the openai API key by yours.

 # 2. do not forget to install the requirements.txt for matching the module version.

+# //note: you also are able to create an anaconda env to avoid messing up your work env.